Accounting Principles, Ledgers, and Parallel Accounting

 |0L + 3L||local GAAP + US GAAP|

-To set up financial reporting in your system based on the accounting principles mentioned above, in the scope setting phase of your implementation, choose one of the following scope items:
+To set up financial reporting in your system based on the accounting principles mentioned above, in the scope setting phase of your implementation, select the relevant scope items:

 Parallel accounting enables you to perform valuations and closing operations for a company code based on the accounting principles of the group as well as additional accounting principles, such as local accounting principles.